 Promotions are a great way to lower your initial risk and increase the expected value of a given bet.
 They’re all over the place at Tennessee online sportsbooks, and it can be a bit daunting as to which promotion to opt-in for.
 We’ve broken it down for you, including how your basic promotional offer might work, and the fine print you should watch out for.

-Here’s a list of common promotions available with Tennessee online sportsbooks:
+List of common promotions available with TN online sportsbooks

 - Deposit match bonuses are welcome offers wherein an operator will match a user’s deposit up to a certain amount.
 Your boilerplate deposit match bonus is a 100% deposit match up to $500.
 Deposit up to $500 and, dollar-for-credit, the site will match your initial deposit with betting credit.
 We call this “credit” because you can’t just sign up, deposit $500, net the bonus, and withdraw $1000– that extra $500 is credit that can be wagered, but doesn’t count as cash until you put it in play.